elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

 On Linux, CPU metrics are collected by [reading the `/proc/$PID/stat` file](https://github.com/elastic/elastic-agent-system-metrics/blob/085e4529f3c4f91dd377cadbbe7a2bf321989438/metric/system/process/process_linux_common.go#L351).
 This file contains whitespace-delimited values (fields) for various process metrics and other information.
 The field at index 13 (0-based indexing) is the number of CPU ticks utilized by the process in user-space since it was started.
 The field at index 14 is the number of CPU ticks utilized by the process in kernel-space since it was started.
 As such, both fields contain counter metrics.
+Both fields show the total number of CPU ticks consumed by the process across all available cores (as opposed to showing normalized, per-core, values; [proof](https://gist.github.com/ycombinator/d55d884ec979fb86360a00b57f807de3)).

 We want to convert these tick values into milliseconds so it becomes easier to figure out what percentage of CPU was utilized by the process over a given period of time.
 For example, if the process utilized 120 milliseconds of CPU time